dustball/secretchat.site/README.md

  - collect name (handle) from user

 onload
- - get room id from URL (the SHA1 hash) using aes-js
+ - get salt and room id from URL (the SHA1 hash) using aes-js
  - connect to https://securesocket.io:1443 via socket.io
  - subecribe to room based on SHA1 hash

 login()
  - validate room name (plaintext password) and name (handle)
- - SHA1 the room name and make sure it matches our room ID
+ - SHA1 the room name and make sure it matches our salt + sha hash
  - even if an attacker removes this code, the messages are still encrypted with the plaintext password
  - send message announcing user
  - hide login UI